missing-semester-cn/missing-semester-cn.github.io/_2020/course-shell.md

     differently: they will do the trick in this case.
 See the Bash [quoting](https://www.gnu.org/software/bash/manual/html_node/Quoting.html)
     manual page for more information.
- 5. Try to execute the file.
-Investigate why it doesn't work with `ls`.
+ 1. Try to execute the file, i.e. type the path to the script (`./semester`) into your shell and press enter.
+Understand why it doesn't work by consulting the output of `ls` (hint: look at the permission bits of the file).
+ 1. Run the command by explicitly starting the `sh` interpreter, and giving it the file `semester` as the first argument, i.e. `sh semester`.
+Why does this work, while `./semester` didn't?
- 6. Look up the `chmod` program.
+ 1. Look up the `chmod` program (e.g. use `man chmod`).
- 7. Use `chmod` to make it possible to run the command `./semester`.
+ 1. Use `chmod` to make it possible to run the command `./semester` rather than having to type `sh semester`.
- 8. Use `|` and `>` to write the "last modified" date output by `semester` into a file called `last-modified.txt` in your home directory.
+ 1. Use `|` and `>` to write the "last modified" date output by `semester` into a file called `last-modified.txt` in your home directory.
- 9. Write a command that reads out your laptop battery's power level or your desktop machine's CPU temperature from `/sys`.
+ 1. Write a command that reads out your laptop battery's power level or your desktop machine's CPU temperature from `/sys`.
 Note: if you're a macOS user, your OS doesn't have sysfs, so you can skip this exercise.